What is Misterio?

 Other alternative

-https://github.com/piku/piku is an heroku-like alternative, based on python and not requiring docker.
+https://github.com/piku/piku is a Heroku-like alternative, based on Python and not requiring Docker.

 Legacy

-The old misterio bash version can be found under ./old_sh_version folder: it is a 4 years old version, which can still be used if want to further reduce depencencies on misterio controlling host.
+The old misterio bash version can be found under ./old_sh_version folder: it is a 4-year-old version, which can still be used if you want to further reduce dependencies on the misterio controlling host.